eczema

 Unfortunately, in many cases, the symptoms appearing on the face and scalp are related and interconnected, but sometimes these problems may also appear in different parts of the body.
 These can include seborrhea, eczema, allergies, or dehydrated, sensitive skin, as well as oily and dry skin.
 Read our blog post about eczema on the scalp by clicking here!

-RESULTS OF OXYGEN THERAPY
+OXYGEN THERAPY RESULTS

 AT-HOME SKIN CARE